zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 ### Creation Type: Permissionless & Advised Markets

-Th Zeitgeist network allow entirely _permissionless_ creation of market.
+The Zeitgeist network allows the _permissionless_ creation of markets.
 Anyone can create a new market, provided they place a _validity bond_ in ZTG.
 The purpose of the bond is to ensure that the market obeys the rules put in place by the Zeitgeist team.
 It is returned to the market creator after the market is